-Myth, history and magnificence – the Hanging Gardens of Babylon treads the fine line between all these avenues to emerge as one of Herodotus’ Seven Wonders of the Ancient World.
-And while the name itself evokes a reverie of a collosal construction with lush greenery complemented by the kaleidoscopic bevy of flowers and herbs, unfortunately there is very little archaeological evidence to support the presumed massive scale of these ‘hanging’ gardens from ancient Mesopotamia.
-In any case, the folks over at Lumion 3D have given a go at virtually reconstructing this nigh mythical monument from antiquity – and the results are quite breathtaking to say the least (albeit with a few artistic licences).
+Myth, history, and magnificence – the Hanging Gardens of Babylon tread the fine line between all these avenues to emerge as one of Herodotus’ Seven Wonders of the Ancient World.
+And while the name itself evokes a reverie of a colossal construction with lush greenery complemented by the kaleidoscopic bevy of flowers and herbs, unfortunately, there is very little archaeological evidence to support the presumed massive scale of these ‘hanging’ gardens from ancient Mesopotamia.
+In any case, the folks over at Lumion 3D have given a go at virtually reconstructing this nigh mythical monument from antiquity – and the results are quite breathtaking, to say the least (albeit with a few artistic licenses).

-For brilliant animated reconstructions of the ancient city of Babylon, you can take a gander at this post.
+For brilliantly animated reconstructions of the ancient city of Babylon, you can take a gander at this post.

 Video Source: YouTube